-Closed-loop systems circulate a water-based solution through a “loop system” of small-diameter underground pipes made of high-density polythylene.
-They can be installed horizontally, vertically or in a pond.
+Closed-loop systems circulate a water-based solution through a “loop system” of small-diameter underground pipes made of high-density polyethylene.
+They can be installed horizontally, vertically, or in a pond.

 - Williams Vertizontal™ Loop… an ideal choice for a geothermal heat pump when you don’t want your yard torn-up or there is limited land surface.
 It is a new, innovative ground loop available ONLY at Williams Comfort Air.
-It goes down 20 to 25 feet getting into the water table providing great heat exchange.
+It goes down 20 to 25 feet, gets into the water table, and provides great heat exchange.
 Tell me more!

 - Horizontal Loop… often used when adequate land surface is available.
 Depending on geothermal system needs and space available, pipes are placed in trenches that range in length from 100 to 400 feet.